The ultimate guide to Thai Permanent Residency

 Up until the mid-2000’s, it was common practice for applications to be accepted for a good portion of the year.
 However, after that point, the window for applications changed to being mainly in December, and very often in the last two weeks of December.
 In some years, no applications were accepted at all, which caught out applicants who became eligible that year.

-At the time of writing (2019), the current government has been pretty good at giving applications a large window, and in the case of 2019, applications have been open since July.
+At the time of writing, the current government has been pretty good at giving applications a large window, and in the case of 2019 and 2020, applications have been open since July.
 This doesn’t guarantee that the same will happen in subsequent years, but so long as the current Minister of Interior stays in place (Gen. Anupong Paochinda), then based on his track record since 2014, applications will be accepted and processed with some level of predictable regularity.